goatface/ascii2ntuple/sudoku/README.md

 # What's next?

-The primitive solver can be invoked by `root in.C` which must finally be modified near the bottom to actually solve the puzzle.
-A possible solution is shown in `in_solved.C`
+The primitive solver can be invoked by `root in_skeleton.C` which must finally be modified near the bottom to actually solve the puzzle.

+A possible solution is shown in `in_solved.C` which should take just a few hours of coding time to do yourself.